This section highlights some of the operational changes that administrators should be aware of in 7.0.2.

 When upgrading from FortiManager 7.0.0, you must first upgrade to 7.0.1 before going to 7.0.2 and later.
 This is required to correct an issue that causes FortiManager to download unnecessary objects from FortiGuard.
 Please contact FortiManager support for more information if required.

-FortiManager 7.0.1 docker image is available for download from Fortinet’s Verified Publisher public repository on dockerhub.
+FortiManager docker images are available for download from Fortinet’s Verified Publisher public repository on dockerhub.

 - Go to dockerhub at https://hub.docker.com/.